ShakedZrihen/data-pipeline-course/assignments/first-assignment/README.md

    the lambda should:
    - expost one route POST `/scrape` that will trigger:
-      - do the same as class-assignment
+      - do the same as `first-class-assignment`
       - put the scrapped data (.json) in sqs called `data-raw-q`

 3. **SQS (Amazon Simple Queue Service)**